 What is a WorkCover Claim?

-In Queensland, the first step towards securing compensation for a workplace injury is through a WorkCover claim.
+In Queensland, the first step towards securing compensation for a workplace injury is through a WorkCover statutory claim, sometimes called a statutory workers’ compensation claim.

 This process is designed to be straightforward, enabling workers to receive prompt support for their recovery.